 Read part two of my car journey here: My first UK car–which should I choose?

 Married to Steve.
-One cat named Jake.
+Two cats named Jake and Elle Woods.
 One dog named Daisy.
 Librarian IT Assistant.
 Writer, teacher, blogger, technological princess.